StamatisChr/tfe-fdo-podman-active-active/README.md

 ## What is this guide about?

-This guide is to have Terraform Enterprise running with Docker.
+This guide is to have Terraform Enterprise running with Podman.

 ## Prerequisites